 Most clients I see will bring up this question at some point and it is frequently asked on social media pages.
-It would be easy to give a conclusive ‘yes’ or ‘no’ answer and back it up with valid reasoning and personal experience, but it would prevent us from examining further and looking at what’s driving that question.
+It would be easy to give a conclusive “yes” or “no” answer and back it up with valid reasoning and personal experience, but doing so would prevent us from looking at what’s driving that question.

 When suffering the effects of Post-traumatic Stress, this question is most likely to come from a sense of despair.
-Being in a hyper-arousal and/or static state is a nauseating predicament to be in, which can easily lend itself to the belief that it will never change.
+Being in a hyperaroused and/or static state is an unpleasant predicament to be in, and can easily lend itself to the belief that it will never change.

 It is important to learn and to see that thoughts of despair and disbelief are part of the emotional state one is in.
-This understanding can help bring about correct perspective and remove the emphasis on giving too much importance to these thoughts – preventing further sinking into a state of depression.
+This understanding can help bring about correct perspective and remove the emphasis on giving too much importance to these thoughts and thus prevent sinking further into a state of depression.

 How Complex Trauma is Linked to Early Life Experiences

 Trauma and PTSD, in most cases, is not caused by a solitary incident.
-It is highly linked to developmental trauma issues that have formed characteristic structures, making individuals attracted to situations that can be re-traumatizing.
+It is highly linked to developmental trauma issues that have formed characteristic structures; this causes individuals to be more likely to enter situations that can be retraumatizing.

-For example: Someone who has never been able to fully develop a sense of independence, as a child, due to an over-authoritative and chiding father figure, will possibly attract a future partner or circumstances where similar dynamics are at play.
-That partner or institution can be abusive, physically or psychologically, without any expression of resistance or outrage due to the embedded conditioning from childhood.
+For example, someone who has never been able to fully develop a sense of independence as a child due to an over-authoritative and chiding father figure, will possibly attract a future partner or circumstances where similar dynamics are at play.
+That partner or institution can be abusive, physically or psychologically, without any expression of resistance or outrage from the individual being abused, due to the embedded conditioning from childhood.
 To speak out would bring about the anger of the father and, as is the case with children, there is dependence for support, emotionally and physically, from the parents (attachment bonds).
-Independent thinking and acting are thereby suppressed through fear, and the subsequent stunned silence becomes the status quo ante.
+Independent thinking and acting are thereby suppressed through fear, and the subsequent stunned silence becomes the status quo.